chengsoonong/mclass-sky/README.rst

 2. `Exploratory Data Analysis`_
     To get a feel for the data, we plot the distributions of the classes (Galaxy, Quasar, Star).
-    We will see that the data is quite unbalanced, with three times as many galaxies and quasars.
+    We will see that the data is quite unbalanced, with three times as many galaxies as quasars.
     A distinction is made between photometry and spectroscopy.
 We also use PCA to reduce the data down to two dimensions.